How To Prepare For Med School Interviews: Common Questions

 Every medical school is unique; each specializes in different medical areas and has individual mission statements, so understanding each medical school you’ll be interviewing at is a great place to start.

 Begin by looking at the mission statement for the medical school of your choice.
 You want to find a medical school with the same outlook as you.
-It will show you what the school is looking for in candidates and if the school’s goals line up with your pursuits.
+It will show you what the school is looking for in candidates and if its goals align with your pursuits.

 Take a look at the following mission statements from two of the top medical schools in the United States: